nsteenholdt/master_thesis/README.md

 # 0_extract_ALL_jobnet_data.py
 This script is NOT necessary to run, and is an alternative to the extract_json_to_csv.py script.
 Instead of processing and storing the files individually, it stores the data as one big .csv file.
 I dismissed this approach as the large file was difficult to work with going forward, but the script remains in the repository, in case it can be helpful for others, who may have different goals.

+# 0_10_sample_extraction.py
+A script that will extracts 10 samples.
+Available to check if extraction works as expected.

 ### Part 1 - Loading and preprocessing

 After running the startup file, downloading the necessary resources you can proceed to the following: